Bród, West Pomeranian Voivodeship

 Bród is a village in the administrative district of Gmina Chociwel, within Stargard County, West Pomeranian Voivodeship, in north-western Poland.
 It lies approximately 6 km north of Chociwel, 29 km north-east of Stargard, and 52 km east of the regional capital Szczecin.
 It is located in the historic region of Pomerania.

 The village has a population of 211.

-The village has a church, dating back to the 15th century.
+The Church of the Apostles St Peter and Paul was dedicated on 29 June 1947.